 We’ll consider your academic record and grades received in all college-level courses.
 Our most successful students have completed an English composition course that satisfies the University’s fundamental studies academic writing requirement and a college-level math course that satisfies the University’s fundamental studies math requirement.
 Learn more about transfer credits for your previous courses.

-Transfer students are high school graduates who completed at least 12 semester hours or 18 quarter hours at a regionally accredited college or university.
+Transfer students are high school graduates who completed, or are in the process of completing, at least 12 semester hours or 18 quarter hours at a regionally accredited college or university.